LibraryCarpentry/lc-marcedit/episodes/06-manipulating-MARC-data.md

 >1.
 Go to File → Select Records to Edit
 >2.
 In the new window, type in 099$b in the Field Display
 >3.
 Click on Import File
 >3.
-In the search box, type in Display
+In the search box, type in "Display field not found" to locate all records missing 099$b
 >4.
 Click enter
 >5.
 Click on Export Selected Records
 >6.
 In the new MarcEditor, go to Tools → Call Number tools → Cuttering Tools → Generate Cutters